liquid-collective/liquid-collective-protocol/natspec/AllowlistV1.md

 function isAllowed(address _account, uint256 _mask) external view returns (bool)
 ```

-Verify if a user has a specific right
+This method returns true if the user has the expected permission and         is not in the deny list